When it comes to fitness, everyone starts somewhere … and does so more often than you might think.

 You are unique

 Regardless of what you might see on social media or elsewhere online, everyone was a beginner at some point.
-The yogi pulling off an impressive handstand.
-The runner setting a personal record in a marathon race.
-The weight lifter knocking out 10 full pull-ups with apparent ease.
+The yogi that pulled off an impressive handstand.
+The runner that set a personal record in a marathon race.
+The weight lifter that knocked out 10 full pull-ups with apparent ease.
 You name it.
 They all started somewhere, too, and you’re now seeing the result of their consistency and practice.

 Identify your ‘why’

 Beyond finding a program that you’re excited about, a huge part of staying motivated, consistent, and positive about starting to work out is your “why.”

 Again, this is unique to you.

 So, why are you starting to work out?
 Do you want to feel more confident in your skin?
 Chase and play with your grandkids?
 Have more energy at work?

 There’s a wide range of possible reasons for your new fitness routine, but if you don’t pause to acknowledge your biggest reason(s), then it’s harder to tap into that when your motivation runs out.